fvaleri/strimzi-debugging/sessions/003/README.md

 Begin by using [session 001](/sessions/001) to deploy a Kafka cluster on Kubernetes.

-When debugging issues, you typically need to collect various artifacts from the environment, which can be time-consuming and error-prone.
+When debugging issues, we need to collect various artifacts from the environment, which can be time-consuming and error-prone.
 Strimzi provides a must-gather script that simplifies this process by downloading all relevant artifacts and logs from a specific Kafka cluster.

 > [!NOTE]
-> You can add the `--secrets=all` option to also get secret values.
+> Add the `--secrets=all` option to also get secret values.

 ```sh
 $ curl -s https://raw.githubusercontent.com/strimzi/strimzi-kafka-operator/"$STRIMZI_VERSION"/tools/report.sh \